-- Share that the rest of this page reads as curricula vitae, or a brief résumé, of the life of John Neumann, While it outlines his life's work, it also tells us why he did what he did. - Invite volunteers to read Strengthened by Christ aloud. - On the board, write his motto, "Passion of Christ, strengthen me."
-Invite volunteers to describe how his life's work demonstrates how he lived out his motto.
+- > Share that the rest of this page reads as a brief résumé on the life of Saint John Neumann.
+While it outlines his life's work. it also tells us why he did what he did. - Invite volunteers to read Strengthened by Christ aloud.
+As a class, list on the board the items that would appear on Neumann's resume (these are the things Neumann accomplished during his life). - Next to the list, write his motto, "Passion of Christ, strengthen me."
+Invite volunteers to describe how the list of his life's work demonstrates how he lived out his motto.